calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 | -V, --version                 | show program's version number and exit                                                                              |
 | -v, --ver                     | show program's version number and exit                                                                              |

-Currently, `calvos` is not yet properly packaged so it needs to be set-up before use it.
+Currently, `calvos` is not yet properly packaged so it needs to be set-up before its usage.

 ## Setting-up calvos-engine